Diving Zanzibar & Pemba: the Best Scuba in Tanzania

 World-class diving spots are plentiful in Pemba, with a huge part of the reef still unexplored.
 If you only have one day to dedicate to diving in Pemba though, we absolutely recommend Misali Island.

-Misali has both walls and coral mountains (the biggest is called Kilimanjaro) those are accessible to beginners, since the depth doesn’t exceed 18 meters.
+Misali has both walls and coral mountains (the biggest is called Kilimanjaro) which are accessible to beginners since the depth doesn’t exceed 18 meters.

 Pemba Diving Sites Map